CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/2b-MWLayer/Communication/BB_XCPlite.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
-trainings, skills, examples and how-to's. -->
+trainings, skills, examples and how-to's. --> Integrate XCPlite into your ECU application for XCP-on-Ethernet measurement and calibration.
+See https://github.com/vectorgrp/XCPlite for integration examples and API documentation.

 ## Known Implementation
 https://github.com/vectorgrp/XCPlite